Snehal-Singh174/Snehal-Singh174/README.md

 <h3>
-  I'm currently working as Programmer Analyst in DhiWise.
+  I'm currently working as SDE 1 in DhiWise.
 </h3>
 <br>